Management - Graduate Programs

 A provisional decision to admit may be granted when the applicant meets criteria for unconditional or probationary status but one or more applicant credentials are incomplete.
 A deferred decision may be made when an applicant's file is not sufficiently complete to make an admit or deny decision.

 For an applicant with an index score less than 1040 and other evidence indicating lack of potential for academic success as a graduate HR student, admission will likely be denied.
-However, all applicant data will be carefully reviewed before an admission denial is made.
+However, all applicant data will be carefully reviewed before a denied admission is made.

-The program is designed primarily for the student who has a bachelor's degree in business administration.
-A minimum of 36 semester hours is required in the program.
-Students who do not have bachelor's degrees in business administration may have to take additional coursework (up to 18 semester hours) to acquire sufficient general business knowledge for effective performance as a human resource executive.
+The program is between 36 and 42 semester hours.
+A student who does not have a bachelor's degrees in business administration may have to take additional coursework (up to 12 semester hours) to acquire sufficient general business knowledge for effective performance as a human resource executive.

-Coursework for the program includes six hours of required work in research and statistical methods, 15 hours of required work in human resources and policy, and thesis or elective hours in related management courses to complete the 36-hour requirements.
+Coursework for the program includes six hours of required work in research and statistical methods, 24 hours of required work in human resources and policy, and thesis or elective hours (between 6 and 12 hours) in related management courses to complete the 36-hour requirements.
 For the students who are accepted into the 30 hour thesis program, the six hours of thesis (taken in the final semester) will involve working closely with one or more members of the graduate faculty from the Department of Management on a research project in a specialized area of interest in human resource management.

 The curriculum is as follows: